cdapio/cdap/examples/TrafficAnalytics/README.rst

 	    return ApplicationSpecification.Builder.with()
 	      .setName("TrafficAnalytics")
 	      .setDescription("HTTP request counts on an hourly basis")
-	      // Ingest data into the app via Streams .withStreams()
+	      // Ingest data into the app via Streams.
+	      .withStreams()
-	        .add(new Stream("logEventHourlyStream"))
+	        .add(new Stream("logEventStream"))
-	      // Store processed data in Datasets
+	      // Store processed data in Datasets.
 	      .withDataSets()
-	        .add(new SimpleTimeseriesTable("logEventsTable"))
+	        .add(new SimpleTimeseriesTable("logEventTable"))
-	        .add(new SimpleTimeseriesTable("countsTable"))
+	        .add(new SimpleTimeseriesTable("countTable"))
-	      // Process log data in real-time using flows .withFlows()
+	      // Process log data in real-time using Flows.
+	      .withFlows()
 	        .add(new LogAnalyticsFlow())
-	      // Query the processed data using procedures .withProcedures()
+	      // Query the processed data using Procedures.
+	      .withProcedures()
 	        .add(new LogCountProcedure())
-	      // Process log data in MapReduce
+	      // Process log data in MapReduce.
 	      .withMapReduce()
 	        .add(new LogCountMapReduce())
 	      .noWorkflow()
 	      .build();
 	  }

-Many elements are similar to the `basic example <example1>`__, but there are a few new entries.
+Many elements are similar, but there are a few new entries.

 ``SimpleTimeseriesTable``: Data Storage
 ---------------------------------------------------